 - Whether the estimated quantities/amounts have been exceeded and additional price reductions can be obtained.

-The determination shall be included in the BPA file documentation supporting the option exercise.
+The determination will be included in the BPA file documentation supporting the option exercise.